kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. the name of the cosi-node-adapter.
 1. information needed by the cosi-node-adapter to verify that the bucket has been provisioned.

-> Note: `VolumeLifeCycleModes` needs to be set to "empheral" for inline COSI node adapter.
+> Note: `VolumeLifeCycleModes` needs to be set to "ephemeral" for inline COSI node adapter.

 ### Topology